 Learn more about how CPTED can be integrated into your operational risk management programs by contacting our team of professionals at firstname.lastname@example.org

 About the Contributors

 Matthew R. Dimmick, PSP, CPD.
-With over 24 years of experience, Matthew is an accomplished Security Professional with extensive domestic and international experience in the development, design, implementation, and management of programs involving all aspects of physical security, security operations, compliance, VIP protection, emergency planning and crisis and project management.
-He currently works as a Principal Consultant for Ross & Baruzzini providing security and resilience consulting services within the Command, Control and Communications team.
-His career began in the US Army as a Military Police Officer, Dog Handler and WMD (CBRN) Counter-Terrorism specialist as a founding member of the NJ National Guard’s 21st Civil Support Team (light).
-Matthew worked in the Joint Operations Center during the initial response to 9/11 and later conducting explosive detection canine sweeps during the recovery operations under contract for the Federal Emergency Management Agency (FEMA).
-Prior to joining Ross & Baruzzini, Matthew was the Director of Consulting Services for a NY based specialized security firm, where he oversaw the auditing and compliance program implementation for a major US Sporting League’s security and safety practices.
+With over 24 years of experience, Matthew is an accomplished Security Professional with extensive domestic and international experience in the development, design, implementation, and management of programs involving all aspects of physical security, security operations, compliance, VIP protection, emergency planning, and crisis and project management.
+He currently works as a Principal Consultant for Ross & Baruzzini providing security and resilience consulting services within the Command, Control, and Communications team.
+His career began in the US Army as a Military Police Officer, Dog Handler, and WMD (CBRN) Counter-Terrorism specialist as a founding member of the NJ National Guard’s 21st Civil Support Team (light).
+Matthew worked in the Joint Operations Center during the initial response to 9/11 and later conducted explosive detection canine sweeps during the recovery operations under contract for the Federal Emergency Management Agency (FEMA).
+Prior to joining Ross & Baruzzini, Matthew was the Director of Consulting Services for a NY-based specialized security firm, where he oversaw the auditing and compliance program implementation for a major US Sporting League’s security and safety practices.
 In this role, and as the Offshore Security Compliance and CBRN Team Manager for AIG, he has been responsible for over 100 security assessments, compliance audits, and security mitigation projects.